 The Shop Around the Corner - 1940The Shop Around the Corner - Released January 12, 1940.
 Directed by Ernst Lubitsch

 Meanwhile, she is monumentally annoyed with her supervisor at the gift shop where she works (Matuschek and Company).
-The annoying boss is Alfred Kralik (played by Jimmy Stewart), and rumor has it that he is bow-legged under his long trousers, and besides that, Klara finds his ideas noxious and his manner insulting.
-The two quibble about nearly everything and given an opportunity alone to have a conversation, it quickly boils over into a violent argument.
+The annoying boss is Alfred Kralik (played by Jimmy Stewart), and store gossip is that he is bow-legged under his long trousers, and besides that, Klara finds his ideas for running the store noxious and his manner insulting.
+The two quibble about nearly everything and given an opportunity alone to have a conversation, it quickly boils over into an argument.

 The Shop Around the Corner - Released January 12, 1940.
 Directed by Ernst Lubitsch

 Other Christmas film reviews: